WilliamNguy/Cart315/Journal.md

 So was it a success?
 Not yet, I'm struggling to get this to work and am continuing to find the solution.
 But so far I feel good about this prototyping.

+## Week 5-6

+### Overview

+This week in class we started working on a different scene in the Breakout file.
+Shmup.
+A scene composing of a rocking ship at sea with birds flapping their wings at the top of the screen.
+We learned how to animate the birds to make them look like theyre flapping their wings by rotating them back and forth using the animation timeline.
+It sounds simple and the action of their animtation looked simple but It was quite confusing the first time around.

+### Prototyping

+This week's prototyping, I wanted to fix the issue of my last week's prototyping about the power up not showing up.
+I managed to fix it but i had to go to chatgpt to help me debug some issues.
+I managed to to make the triangles (power ups) to show up and fall down.